-Remove recursively all . files inside folder, these files are created by Apple OS when the underlying filesystem cannot store metadata associated to files (they could appear when unzipping a file that has been created in Macos).
-This tool will remove only the . files that are accompanied with a file without that prefix (it will remove .file.txt only if file.txt exists).
+Remove recursively all .\ files inside folder, these files are created by Apple OS when the underlying filesystem cannot store metadata associated to files (they could appear when unzipping a file that has been created in Macos).
+This tool will remove only the .\ files that are accompanied with a file without that prefix (it will remove .\file.txt only if file.txt exists).

-• folder (Required): root folder to start deleting . files.
+• folder (Required): root folder to start deleting .\ files.

-16.7.58 tools.Version()
+17.7.59 tools.Version()

+'''

+from conans import tools

 v = tools.Version("1.2.3-dev23")

 assert v < "1.2.3"

 '''